feiler98/SandVision/README.md

 # SandVision

-SandVision aims to automate the analysis of video-recordings of the sand within a rotating chamber.
+SandVision aims to automate the analysis of video-recordings of sand-behavior within a rotating chamber.
-Specifically, it aims to automatically detect the chamber-rotating-angle and the sand-surface-angle relatively to the cartesian coordinate system.
+Specifically, it aims to detect the chamber-rotating-angle and the sand-surface-angle relatively to the cartesian coordinate system by a UNET-inspired machine learning model.
-This allows the calculation of the sand-slides time point and the maximal tilt angle of the sand until instability.
+This allows the calculation of the sand-slide timepoint and the maximal tilt angle of the sand until instability.

 <br />
 <img src="./example_out/G36-6400-1600-nr16_1765067248000__pred_result.png" style="width: 100%;">